 Moving to a new house is undoubtedly a stressful time in our lives, whether we’re looking forward to moving or not, it certainly takes its toll on even the most organized of people.
-When it comes to planning a stress-free move, we often overlook what comes next.
+When it comes to planning a stress-free move, we often overlook what comes next. before deciding on a home.

 Check over the property before moving to a new house